torrejonv/teranode/docker.md

 ## docker setup

-I give docker 32GB RAM and 128GB disk and 10 CPU (not sure of the minimum requirement yet) If memory is too much then try reducing miner_waitSeconds value (docker default is 5 mins)
+I give docker 32GB RAM and 128GB disk and 10 CPU (not sure of the minimum requirement yet)

 The docker-compose.yml file is the default compse file and assumes you have lots of RAM.
 If you have a 16GB machine then use the docker-compose-12g.yml which limits the whole setup to 12GB RAM.